-Natural gas, natural gas liquids and oil sales are recognized when the products are sold and delivery to the purchaser has occurred.
+Natural gas, NGLs and oil sales are recognized when we deliver our production to the customer and collectability is reasonably assured.
 We use the sales method to account for gas imbalances, recognizing revenue based on gas delivered rather than our working interest share of gas produced.
 We generally sell natural gas, NGLs and oil under two types of agreements, which are common in our industry.
 Both types of agreements include transportation charges.
-We report our gathering and transportation costs in accordance with Financial Accounting Standards Board Section 605-45-05 of Subtopic 605-45 for Revenue Recognition.
+We report our gathering and transportation costs in accordance with FASB 605-45-05 of Subtopic 605-45 for Revenue Recognition.
 One type of agreement is a netback arrangement, under which we sell natural gas and oil at the wellhead and collect a price, net of transportation incurred by the purchaser.
-In this case, we record revenue at the price we received from the purchaser.
+In this case, we record revenue at the net price we received from the purchaser.
 In the case of NGLs, we receive a net price from the purchaser (which is net of processing costs) which is recorded in revenue at the net price.
 Under the other arrangement, we sell natural gas or oil at a specific delivery point, pay transportation, gathering and compression to a third party and receive proceeds from the purchaser with no deduction.
-In that case, we record these costs as transportation, gathering and compression expense.
+In that case, we record revenue at the price received from the purchaser and record these third party costs as transportation, gathering and compression expense.